 When approaching any large and complex project such as a Data Center Migration, your efforts need to be well organized in order to achieve success.
 This organization usually takes the form of project plans.
 At different parts of the migration project, there will be more and more details that need to be organized and sequenced.

-Our move method usually involves high-level plans, migration strategies and detail-plans which are built at different stages (or phases) of the project.
+Our data center move method usually involves high-level plans, migration strategies and detail-plans which are built at different stages (or phases) of the project.

 For detail-plans, there are usually several developed (with our help in facilitated planning sessions) depending on the number of teams involved from both infrastructure and application areas.